High School Softball: Northrop earns sweep against Fremont - NewsBreak

 ANGOLA, Ind.
 (WFFT) -- The Trine University softball team will play host to Case Western Reserve University during the 2022 NCAA Division III Softball Championship Angola, Ind.
 Super Regional beginning on Friday, May 20.
 The event is a best of three series between the two teams.
 The first day of...

+WATERLOO, Ind.
+(WFFT) - DeKalb seniors Logan Jordan and Nate Williams signed to continue their athletic careers in college on Monday afternoon.
+Jordan will play baseball at Trinity International University.
+Williams will play football at Trine University.

 FORT WAYNE, Ind.
-(WFFT) - Indiana men's basketball coach Mike Woodson was in Fort Wayne on Tuesday night as the speaker at the annual Big Brothers Big Sisters of Northeast Indiana Gourmet Dinner.
-Woodson just completed his first season as the Hoosiers' head coach, guiding the team to a 21-14...

-DeKalb seniors Logan Jordan and Nate Williams signed to continue their athletic careers in college on Monday afternoon.
-DeKalb seniors Logan Jordan and Nate Williams signed to continue their athletic careers in college on Monday afternoon.
+(WFFT) – The Fort Wayne TinCaps triumphed, 5-4, over the West Michigan Whitecaps (Detroit Tigers affiliate) on Tuesday night at Parkview Field.
+First basemen Matthew Acosta powered the ‘Caps to victory with a pair of extra-base hits, including a go-ahead home run in the sixth inning in his High-A debut.

 These Fort Wayne Community Schools students are already looking ahead to careers in construction, safety, healthcare and more.
 Signing ceremony honors 74 FWCS students entering workforce.
 A total of 74 Fort Wayne Community Schools' students are putting pen to paper to get ready to start work immediately following graduation.